How To Keep Your Stress Level Manageable

 This might mean you have to say "no" to good things and even activities that you might want to do.
 This may help you set priorities and choose commitments that are the most important to you.

 Some relationships may trigger more stressful emotional responses.
 To reduce relationship stress, you might form a plan to limit your time with certain people.
 Also, it may help to think about which people in your life are positive and make you feel happy and better about yourself.
-You can choose to spend more time with those people and less time with the people that drain you of your energy.
+You can choose to spend more time with those people and less time with the people who drain you of your energy.

 If you are experiencing stress regularly, it may be beneficial to speak with a therapist, whether in your community or online.
 A therapist might be able to offer insight and identify where your stress is coming from so that you can reduce and manage it more effectively.